Getting a social insurance number (SIN)

 Québec City (La Cité-Limoilou district)

-Bus route from Alphonse-Desjardins building (Université Laval): Take bus 800 towards Beauport, get off at Canardière/Mailloux intersection.
-Walk to Courtemanche/Sainte-Anne intersection (5 to 8 minute).
+Bus route from Alphonse-Desjardins building (Université Laval): Take bus 800 towards Chutes Montmorency - Est, and get off at Station Mailloux.
+You will have to walk a few minutes to the Courtemanche/Sainte-Anne intersection (5 to 8 minutes).